revodatanl/assessment-rent-airbnb/README.md

 It is expected that you deliver as part of the project:

 - Exploratory notebooks with data checks (in the `./scratch` folder)
-- Notebook(s) for your pipeline (in the `./src/notebooks` folder)
+- Notebook(s) for your pipeline (in the `./notebooks` folder)
 - Libraries or (buildable) packages built for your pipeline (in the `./src/<package_name>` folder)
 - Unit tests for your pipeline (in the `./tests` folder)
 - Documentation for your pipeline (in the `README` and the `./docs` folder) - **explain the why, not the how**
 - An export of the datasets produced by your pipeline, (use Parquet format, in the `./data/output` folder)
 - Configurations for your pipeline jobs (in the `./resources` folder)

-We recommend using Databricks, either the [Community Edition](https://community.cloud.databricks.com/login.html) or a [free trial](https://www.databricks.com/try-databricks#account).
+We highly recommend using Databricks, either the [Community Edition](https://community.cloud.databricks.com/login.html) or a [free trial](http://signup.databricks.com/) using Express Setup.
 However, most of all we are looking to understand how you work, so feel free to pick a tool you are most comfortable with - whether it's something like a local PySpark instance, DuckDB or a cloud service.
 Explain your reasoning.

 Save everything in a private Git repository and share it with us.
+Deliver us a clean repository: remove any redundant files, replace our `README` with your own, provide instructions how to build and run your project.
+If you are unsure how to structure your repository we recommend using our own [RevoData Asset Bundle Templates](https://github.com/revodatanl/revo-asset-bundle-templates) as a starting point.

 We expect you to spend 2-3 hours on the assessment, so apply your best judgment when prioritizing tasks.